miklevin/MikeLev.in/_posts/2024-10-16-ai-code-assist-accelerator.md

 This leads to some muscle memory remapping.
 I always used the `@[keystroke]` format for macros, but I see now that the `<leader>[keystroke]` is generally the way to go.
 It's definitely easier on the fingers.

+And the actual macros are a bit out of whack too, but this is exactly the point.
+Some things break, but it was to get the AI code assist, which helps me fix them, and I accelerate!